raphlinus/raphlinus.github.io/_posts/2021-10-20-swapchain-frame-pacing.md

 ## Asynchronous rendering

-One of the big changes since the Playstation 2 era is that the interaction between CPU and GPU has become *much* more asynchronous, and modern APIs such as Vulkan, Metal, and DX12 expose that asynchrony to the application (OpenGL largely tries to hide it, with mixed success).
+One of the big changes since the Nintendo 64 era is that the interaction between CPU and GPU has become *much* more asynchronous, and modern APIs such as Vulkan, Metal, and DX12 expose that asynchrony to the application (OpenGL largely tries to hide it, with mixed success).
 Essentially, GPU work is recorded into command buffers, which are then placed into a queue, and completion of that unit of work happens some time later.

 At the same time, the number of cores on the CPU has gone up.
 Let's say that physics simulation takes about one frame time on a CPU, and recording the command buffers also takes about one frame time.
 Then, a very reasonable architecture is *pipelining,* where one thread does the physics simulation, hands it to another thread for rendering, then those recorded command lists are submitted to the GPU for another frametime, and finally scanout happens (or perhaps is delayed another frame due to the compositor, and a "game overlay" can easily add *another* frame of latency).
-Thus, we're in a fun situation where modern hardware is something like 100 times faster than the Playstation 2, but latency is maybe 50ms worse.
+Thus, we're in a fun situation where modern hardware is something like 100 times faster than the Nintendo 64, but latency is maybe 50ms worse.

 It *is* possible to mitigate the latency issues, but it takes serious engineering effort.
 Aside from frame pacing issues (the major focus of this blog), scalable multicore algorithms for things like physics simulation work better than pipelining, and it's similarly possible to split up the work of recording into command buffers into multiple parallel threads — this is one of the biggest potential gains of Vulkan and other modern APIs over OpenGL.